david-dd-amar/cs230-code-examples/README.md

 conda activate cs230_tf_vision
 ```

-Some libraries may fail to load and require an update (after creating the environment).
+Some libraries may fail to load and require an update (after creating the environment, e.g., `conda install tabulate`).